aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

   --region <region>
 ```

-This provisions a t3.medium EC2 instance.
+This provisions a t3.medium Amazon EC2 instance.
 The instance is ready in ~2 minutes.

 **Step 2b: Install Kafka on the broker**